Wave-induced drift in third-order deep-water theory: Bichromatic waves

-\subsubsection{Difference harmonics and particle drift}
+\subsection{Difference harmonics and particle drift}

-Why do we observe this reversal, where linear theory predicts a larger drift near the surface, but second order theory predicts a larger drift at depth?
-The answer lies in the structure of the difference harmonic terms, and as a prelude to our work on wave groups it is expedient to investigate their role in bichromatic seas.
+In general, we see the importance of leading order effects near the surface of bichromatic waves, while second order effects become more prominent at depth.
+This is no surprise, and follows from the structure of the difference harmonic terms themselves.
+As a prelude to our work on wave groups it is expedient to investigate their role in bichromatic seas.

+We first consider the velocity field which drives the particle trajectory mapping, and which can be calculated from the second-order \eqref{eq:Second_order_bichromatic} or third-order potential \eqref{eq:phi-to-third-order}.
+In fact, Figure \ref{fig:Bichromatic-free-surface-and-pp} makes clear that the 3rd order velocity field -- though difficult to calculate -- makes only a small contribution.
+In large part this is due to the 3rd order dispersion correction \eqref{eq:Omega-nonlin-bichrom-short-wave-1}--\eqref{eq:Omega-nonlin-bichrom-long-wave-2}, as can be seen by comparing panels (b) and (d) with panels (c) and (e) in Figure \ref{fig:Bichromatic-free-surface-and-pp}.
+These dispersion corrections do not affect the instantaneous velocity field, only its time evolution.

-The first consideration should be of the velocity field which drives the particle trajectory mapping.
-We consider the waves studied in Figure \ref{fig:Bichromatic-2nd-order} with $k_1=1.2$ and $k_2=1$ 1/m, and calculate horizontal velocities directly from \eqref{eq:Second_order_bichromatic}.
+As an example we consider the waves studied in Figure \ref{fig:Bichromatic-2nd-order} with $k_1=1.2$ and $k_2=1$ 1/m, and focus only on horizontal velocities.
 When only the first order contributions $u_1$ are retained we find the familiar pattern of forward velocity below the crests and backward velocity below the troughs, with an exponential fall-off in depth as depicted in the top panel of Figure \ref{fig:Bichromatic-horizontal-velocity-contours}.
 If instead we focus only on the second-order contributions $u_2$, the situation looks quite different.
 The exponential decay in velocities is slower because $\exp((k_1-k_2)z)$ is larger than either $\exp(k_1 z)$ or $\exp(k_2 z)$ for $k_1 \sim k_2,$ and we find a negative horizontal velocity under the centre of the bichromatic wave train, as shown in the bottom panel of Figure \ref{fig:Bichromatic-horizontal-velocity-contours}.
 The full second-order picture is a sum of the first and second order terms, shown in the middle panel of the same figure, and it is clear that the first order dominates near the surface while the second-order difference harmonic dominates at depth.
 This can be observed clearly by considering the zero contour lines of the horizontal velocity, shown in black for each case.